Biomedical sciences

 Bio

-Public and patient engagement are incredibly important to Amy, who regularly attends family days run by the Lily Foundation and Muscular Dystrophy UK.
-Amy is active on several committees which focus on equality, diversity and inclusion and career development for early career researchers.
+Public and patient engagement are incredibly important to Amy – she regularly participates in family days organised by the Lily Foundation and Muscular Dystrophy UK.
+Additionally, she is active on several committees dedicated to promoting equality, diversity, and inclusion, as well as career development for early-career researchers.
 Amy is a woman in STEM and a member of the LGBTQ+ community in STEM.

 Interests